Xinyuan-Lu/peer-programming/README.md

 # peer-programming
-This is c++ implemetation for online collaborative peer-programming plugin.
+This is c++ implemetation for online collaborative software using operation transformation technology.
+It is on going project Designed by Xinyuan Lu, Tianrui Chen, Zesen Zhang.